Dwalker0357/Atlas-Companion/README.md

 My Second challenge, and definitely my biggest, was trying to implement my pre-existing mysql database into my application, I tried on and off but mostly on for around three days to get it to work but it just refused to.
 <br>
 <br>
-So I learned a very valuable lesson that it is almost always better to build your SQL tables using the flask db.models classes, in hindsight I would have saved a lot of time troubleshooting. which I would have used to add features to my application.
+So I learned a very valuable lesson that it is almost always better to build your SQL tables using the flask db.models classes.
+In hindsight, it would have saved me a lot of time troubleshooting, time in which I could have used to add features to my application.
 <br>
 <br>
 As a result of my issues during the development, I was unable to add all the features I planned to due to time restrictions, managing to only add the CRUD functionally of maps.